Spring Term : Wonderful Water.

 P.E. and Sports:

-Spellings are issued in paper form on a Monday.
+Spellings are issued via Class Dojo on a Friday.

 We expect that children will spend some time looking at the spellings over the week and weekend ready to spend time looking at the spelling rule at school.
 You can make a nightly habit of writing the spellings out.
 This can help memory retention and confidence!